Updated post: 17/10/2018 | November 2018

 “My biggest fear in life is to be forgotten” Eva Peron

-Eva María Duarte de Perón may be Recoleta Cemetery’s most famous resident, but the list of its other occupants reads like a Who’s Who of Argentinian history.
+Whilst Eva Perón may be La Recoleta Cemetery’s most famous resident, the list of its other occupants reads like a Who’s Who of Argentinian history.
 From presidents to poets, athletes to academics, exploring its mausoleums and memorials provides a fascinating insight into the country’s past.
 Here’s a guide to visiting its mausoleums.

 Rufina Cambacérès – the girl who died twice